 Who will benefit?

 The benefits to developers may be apparent, but how does the end user benefit?
 I think the ability for WordPress to be used as a backend for all types of mobile applications is the single most powerful possibility within the WordPress REST API.
 I believe we’re going to see an explosion of niche content mobile apps that are powered by their WordPress site counterparts.
 This means that users who do the majority of their internet activities on a mobile device will have even more options for accessing the content they want via a native interface.
 It also gives developers a much needed option to cater to these types of users, without the difficulties that come with building a traditional web site or application that has to adapt to the ever-changing mobile landscape.
+At StatenWeb we can help with any development or our friends at UnderstandingData can help with data analysis.

 Hopefully this article has piqued your interest on the WordPress REST API and what it means for the future of the WordPress platform.
 Even if you don’t consider yourself a hardcore WordPress developer, it would be hard to argue that these changes won’t affect you in some way.